MeetMangrove/playbook/the_rules.md

 Key steps:

- 1. Call him/her to give the awesome news.
+ 1. Call or meet him/her to give the awesome news.
  2. Onboard him/her by taking the time to explain how things are going lately, and refer to this playbook.
  3. Invite to Slack, Google Drive & Trello.
  4. Make a starting point with the most MM possible